A Weekend in Wiltshire

 Other galleries cover the later history of Wiltshire and Devizes.
 Children can follow a stamp trail, dress up in period costumes and get hands on with interactive exhibitions dotted throughout the galleries.
 There's a small shop selling gifts and books.

 Devizes itself is a pretty market town, with over 500 listed buildings and the largest market square in the west of England.
-There are plenty of shops, cafes and restaurants.
+There are plenty of shops, cafés and restaurants.
 You can also visit the red brick Victorian Wadworth Brewery, where shire horses still deliver beer to the town's pubs every morning.

 Salisbury attracted more trade and more people, and was the largest town in Wiltshire by the 14th century.
 Old Sarum dwindled in size and importance until it gained widespread notoriety in the 18th and 19th centuries for being a 'rotten borough' - it still sent two MPs to the House of Commons, despite being almost entirely abandoned.

-Today it's the perfect spot for a picnic, a walk, or even a spot of kite flying.
+Today it's the perfect spot for a picnic, a walk or even a spot of kite flying.
 There are 29 acres of rare grass chalkland to explore, with wildflowers and ancient trees.
 The outline of the old cathedral is still visible, and the castle, although well ruined, is still impressive.
-You'll get the most out of your visit with a guidebook in hand, but it's worth the trip alone for the stunning views over Salisbury.
+You'll get the most out of your visit with a guidebook in hand, but it's worth the trip just for the stunning views over Salisbury.

-There's plenty of free parking at the site and a small shop by the entrance, selling gifts and refreshments.
+There's plenty of free parking at the site and a small shop by the entrance selling gifts and refreshments.